Alphabetical Plant Listing

 • Pinch back stems before midsummer to promote bushiness, produce a greater number of flowers, and control the plant height (to avoid flopping by the plant).
 Cutting back after flowering will prevent undesired self-seeding.

 • May be affected by powdery mildew.
-Should be divided every several years to keep the plant growing vigorously.
+It should be divided every several years to keep the plant growing vigorously.

-• Sow seeds outside in fall or provide cold stratification.
-Can also be propagated by softwood cuttings taken in late spring or division in the spring.
+• Sow seeds outside in the fall or provide cold stratification.
+It can also be propagated by softwood cuttings taken in late spring or division in the spring.

 • Native to eastern North America.